ahmedsabry1996/ayasofya-swagger-generator/README.md

 # Ayasofya-swagger-generator
-Simple GUI tool for avoiding suffering from indent errors in swagger.yml file
+A simple tool for laravel projects to avoiding suffering from indent errors in swagger.yaml file
 # Requirements
  - PHP YAML
 # Installaion